Frogvall/dnd5e-misc/Warcraft/Races/CoA-Trolls.md

 #### Fury of Halazzi

 At 7th level, you're blessed by the lynx god Halazzi.
-Whenever you cast a spell using your Wild Lore feature on our turn, the next focus technique you use before the end of the same turn does not expend a focus die.
+Whenever you cast a spell using your Wild Lore feature on your turn, the next focus technique you use before the end of the same turn does not expend a focus die.

 \pagebreakNum